 Black hair has been an integral feature of black history - from African tribal styles to dreadlocks and the afro.
-As an exhibition in Liverpool investigates the significance of hair in black culture, BBC News takes a look at some of the key styles.
+As an exhibition in Liverpool explores the significance of hair in black culture, BBC News takes a look at some of the key styles.

 In early African civilisations, hairstyles could indicate a person's family background, tribe and social status.

 "Just about everything about a person's identity could be learned by looking at the hair," says journalist Lori Tharps, who co-wrote the book Hair Story about the history of black hair.

 When men from the Wolof tribe (in modern Senegal and The Gambia) went to war they wore a braided style, she explains.
 While a woman in mourning would either not "do" her hair or adopt a subdued style.

 "What's more, many believed that hair, given its close location to the skies, was the conduit for spiritual interaction with God."